SwissOpenEM/swissopenem.github.io/timeline.md

 **Planned: November 2024**

 This milestone begins the roll-out process of OpenEM software, starting at one facility.
-The ingestion of datasets becomes more automated and routine use.
+The ingestion of datasets becomes more automated and routine based.
 Users have the opportunity to test the software and provide feedback.

 | Component              | Goal                                                                                                                  |